For a more sustainable future

 Ensuring we can provide our customers and clients with the goods and services they need is critical to our economic sustainability.
 In a constantly changing and challenging environment, this requires investment in and the delivery of digital and technical services.

 Elders supports a number of agricultural technology providers and invests and participates in research, development and innovation through Titan Ag, Elders Plant Genetics and the Thomas Elder Institute.
 Information on developments and research is shared throughout our website (in particular Tech Services) and to our clients and the broader community through our network of agronomists, meeting with clients personally.
 We also test and demonstrate new technology on trial sites like the Struan Best Practice Farm in South Australia.

 Over the next few years we will continue to progressively modernise our IT and data platforms to drive efficiency, improve experience and support deeper customer understanding.

 Our One Elders Values are integral to the way we do business and set the behavioural expectations of all employees and Directors.
 We believe that positive behaviour drives Elders culture, which in turn contributes to our sustainable success and growth.

 Our corporate governance framework seeks to inform and guide adherence to our values.
 Our Board maintains regular engagement with senior management to ensure that our values are aligned with what we do in practice.

-For more information about sustainability at Elders, please click below to contact us.
+For more information about sustainability at Elders, please contact us.